-AWARNING Remove the lens plug from the lens opening in the projector before installing the lens.
-Retain the lens plug for projector transportation to protect the projector's optical components from dust and debris.
+!
+WARNING Remove the lens plug from the lens opening in the projector before installing the lens.
+Retain the lens plug for projector transportation to protect the optical components from dust and debris.

 IMPORTANT!

 The lens seals the projector, preventing contaminants from entering the interior of the projector.
 Never operate a projector without a lens.